 Over the eight-week program, you learn a number of key skills that allow you to tune into and become aware of your experience in the moment.

-By spending some time each day formally practising mindfulness meditation, you develop the skill of bringing a moment-to-moment awareness to your experience.
+By spending some time each day formally and informally practising mindfulness meditation, you develop the skill of bringing a moment-to-moment awareness to your experience.
 As you begin to apply this awareness, you find that you can respond – rather than react in habitual ways – to everyday life situations.
 This becomes increasingly easy to do when you practice the formal meditation each day.

 The MBSR course provides an opportunity for you to discover that it is possible to accept the full range of experience that life inevitably brings – pleasurable, happy experience, as well as painful experience in its various forms – worry, anxiety, tension, impatience, anger, grief, sadness and even despair.
 You learn to examine and reflect on the patterns of your own mind, feelings and actions, and to gently interrupt patterns of self-criticism and unhelpful actions.